Mountain pine beetle

 Identification images

-Large area of damaged forest:
+Large area of mountain pine beetle damaged forest

 Reddened pine, caused by pine beetle attack, in central British Columbia.